alibaba/clusterdata/cluster-trace-microservices-v2021/README.md

 MS_RT_Qps_Table: Microservice call rate (MCR) and response time (RT) information.
 It records MCR and RT of the calls via different communication paradigms among 1300+ MSs with 90000+ containers in the same production cluster.

 MS_CallGraph_Table: MS Call Graphs information.
-It contains about more than twenty million complete calls among 20000+ MSs with in more than ten clusters.
+It contains about more than twenty million call graphs among 20000+ MSs with in more than ten clusters.

 Users could run the following command to fetch data.
 > bash fetchData.sh